awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 1. In the navigation pane, choose **Images**\.
 The image is complete when the status of the WorkSpace changes to **Available** \(this can take up to 45 minutes\)\.

 1. Select the image and choose **Actions**, **Create Bundle**\.
+**Note**
+To create a bundle programmatically, use the CreateWorkspaceBundle API action\.
+For more information, see [ CreateWorkspaceBundle](https://docs.aws.amazon.com/workspaces/latest/api/API_CreateWorkspaceBundle.html) in the *Amazon WorkSpaces API Reference*\.

 1. Enter a bundle name and a description, and then do the following:
    + For **Bundle Type**, choose the hardware to use when launching WorkSpaces from this custom bundle\.